linl33/bohemia/guide/guide.md

 - Sign-in with the credentials `odk_prod` (username) and `aggregate` (password)
 - Click on the "Site Admin" tab
 - Change the password for `odk_prod` user to `data`
+- Log out
+- Log in as odk_prod with password data

 ## Upload HDSS Core XLSForms